Skip to main content

 7. Ingest to System: The AIP is ingested into the production instance of the ARCHE system and automated checks for integrity are applied.

 In case of the demise of the archive data and accompanying metadata can be transferred to another suitable archive.
-Dissemination services for downloading collections and respective metadata in ttl format enable the export of the archive’s content.
-Currently, records about format migrations and other alterations to the original SIP is kept outside of ARCHE.
+Dissemination services for downloading collections and respective metadata in ttl-format enable the export of the archive’s content.
+Currently, records about format migrations and other alterations to the original SIP are kept outside of ARCHE.
 The provision of such provenance information in ARCHE currently is under development.

 «Make the preserved information available to the Designated Community and enable the information to be disseminated as copies of, or as traceable to, the original submitted Data Objects with evidence supporting its Authenticity.» [OAIS mandatory responsibilities]